What to Do After a Construction Site Injury

 Your workers’ compensation benefits in a construction accident case will not only cover any medical care required but also any rehabilitation treatment needed, payments in case of disability or wrongful death, and vocational rehabilitation and training if you cannot return to your former role or employer.

 The third action you should always consider taking is to seek the advice and assistance of an experienced workplace injury lawyer.
-Although many workplace injury cases are settled without problems, many more encounter some sort of hurdle.
+Although many workplace injury cases are settled without problems, many more encounter some sort of hurdle that an experienced construction injury lawyer can help mitigate.
 Engaging with a law firm that has the relevant experience can help overcome hurdles and ensure you receive any benefits or settlement you are entitled to.
 The areas where a lawyer can be of help in these cases include:

 - Negotiating with insurance companies.
 In many cases, any initial offer from the insurance company will be lower than it should be or than you are entitled to.
 Your attorney can challenge any offer and fight for a better settlement.